Where to Eat in Florence with Kids in 2023: Delicious Family-Friendly Eats

 The sandwiches are big!
 Ask and they are happy to cut them in half for you.
 We bought two for the four of us.

 We shared three different kinds of pasta at Restaurante Natalino and they were all delicious.
-We also saw several meat dishes being plated that looked excellent that we hope to try next time.
+We also saw several meat dishes being plated that looked excellent which we hope to try next time.

 We particularly recommend the Fiocchini di Pere.
 This is a pouch-like pasta with a sweet bite of pear inside, finished with a light gorgonzola sauce.
 We haven’t seen this on many other menus, and it’s worth seeking out!
 Borgo degli Albizi 17/r.